FrancisBanville/ms_interpreting_probabilities/README.md

 Probabilistic interactions differ from binary interactions.
 Networks of probabilistic interactions, within a Bayesian perspective, express our degree of belief (or confidence) regarding the occurrence or observation of interactions.
+In a frequentist approach, they represent the expected relative frequencies of interactions over many repeated trials or sampling events.
 In contrast, interactions are simply regarded as either occurring or not in networks of deterministic binary interactions.
 Based on the scale at which they are estimated, interaction probabilities may reflect our level of confidence in whether interactions will be observed, realized locally, or biologically feasible.
 Our level of confidence should be more definitive (approaching either
 $0$ or $1$) as we extend our sampling to a broader area and over a longer